Manual

 The inputs

-to these functions can be numbers, arrays, or array-like objects (such as lists or lists of lists). -
+XandYto these functions can be numbers, arrays, or array-like objects (such as lists or lists of lists). -

 The keyword

-argument can be supplied to use an existing pre-allocated array and avoid array allocation. - The default value of
+OUTargument can be supplied to use an existing pre-allocated array and avoid array allocation. - The default value of

-argument.
+BROADCASTis given by *broadcast-automatically* but can be overriden by supplying the keywordBROADCASTargument.
 When this is NIL, arguments must be of the same shape.

 Equivalent operations which modify the first argument assuming it is an array end with a '!'.